-To assess the potential for adverse health effects to troops, the following assumptions were made about dose and duration: A conservative (protective) assumption was that personnel routinely ingested 5 liters per day (L/day) of bottled water for up to 365 days (1-year).
+To assess the potential for adverse health effects to troops, the following assumptions were made about dose and duration: A conservative (protective) assumption was that personnel routinely ingested 5 L/day of bottled water for up to 365 days (1-year).
 It was further assumed that control measures were not used.
-A total of two samples of KinleyTM water were collected on 21 September 2009.